Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Experiments

 \subsection{Implementation details}

-For all experiments, $N$, the number of points sampled in the latent space to estimate the uncertainty is set to 100.
+For all experiments, $N$, the number of points sampled in the latent space to \blueCNN{model definitional divergence} is set to 100.
 For the experiment on the COIL-100 dataset (Sec \ref{sec:coil-100}), \ac{MML} was used with the following parameters: $\mu=1$, $k_\sigma = 5$, and $k_M = 5$.
-Concerning the experiment on the \ac{RV} strain (from Sec \ref{sec:noise} to Sec \ref{sec:long_circ}), MML was computed with $\mu=1$, $k_\sigma = 10$ neighbors and $k_M = 10$.
+Concerning the experiment on the \ac{RV} strain (from Sec \ref{sec:noise} to Sec \ref{sec:long_circ}), MML was computed with $\mu=1$, $k_\sigma = 10$ neighbors and $k_M = 10$. \blueCNN{These values are similar to those determined in our previous work \cite{DiFolco:MedIA:2022}, which used MML on 3D RV meshes from the same commercial software.
+This work included a sensitivity analysis of the influence of such hyperparameters on the learnt latent representation for synthetic data (left ventricular pressure and volume curves).
+In brief, for the RV meshes data, $k_\sigma$ was set to around $10\%$ of the available samples.
+At fixed $k_M$, the optimal $\mu$ was chosen as the one minimizing the energy defined in Eq.\ref{eq:MML_large}. $k_M$ was empirically determined by examining the latent representation.}

+\blueCNN{Computations were fast.
+On a laptop with Intel Core 4.6 GHz i5-1335U processor and 32 Gb memory, executing the whole pipeline (Matlab code) took less than 10 s for each of the two objects from the COIL-100 dataset, and for each experiment on RV strain patterns from the 100 control subjects.}